Additional Resources for Supporting Healthy Dating Relationships

 - Use resources for building healthy relationships as well as help lines at Love Is Respect.

 - Learn more about healthy relationships at girlshealth.gov through a Teen Survival Guide and a healthy relationships section.
 These resources help adolescents think about whether they have healthy relationships with people in their lives, like dating partners, family members, and friends.

 - Know that federally funded Title X family planning clinics offer low-cost STD testing and contraceptive services for qualifying patients.
 Adolescents and others can find Title X funded clinics near their homes.

-- Call the National Domestic Violence Hotline to help victims stay safe.
+- Call the National Domestic Violence Hotline for support, information, and resources.

 Content last reviewed on May 31, 2018